Advanced Building CraftsCurriculum

 *The amounts shown above include costs for the entire program, assuming normal time to completion.
 Note that this information is subject to change.

-**This program is not yet eligible for federal student aid.**
+This program is eligible for federal financial aid.

 This non-paid internship course is a field practicum where you will learn and develop the hands-on and intellectual skills involved in the day-to-day tasks of construction.
 We’ve partnered with Habitat for Humanity Metro Denver to give our students the real-life skills and experience they need to pursue a career in the construction industry.